 We ensure all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum.
-However, some children may have special educational needs that require additional support when progress has slowed or stopped and we work hard to support those children.
+However, some children may have SEND that require additional support when progress has slowed or stopped and we work hard to support those children.

-All Special Educational Needs and Disability (SEND) provision is overseen and managed by the Senior Leadership team (SLT) in school and is coordinated by the Head Teacher and senior Leadership Team (SLT) in school with a designated person having leadership and management responsibility for SEN.This is coordinated by the Special Educational Needs & Disabilities Co-ordinator (SENDCO) Mrs. Kath Walsh and overseen by the Headteacher.
-We monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and how SEND funding is being spent e.g. on specialist services and resources.
+All SEND provision is managed and coordinated by the Special Educational Needs & Disabilities Co-ordinator (SENDCO) Mrs. Kath Walsh and overseen by the Headteacher.
+We monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school's governing body on how individual needs are being met and how SEND funding is being spent.
 The Governors must have regard for the Code of Practice (Children and Families Act 2014), when carrying out their duties towards all students with SEND.
 The governor with specific responsibilities for SEND is Mrs. Jean Preston.

-All children are treated as individuals and the class teacher, alongside key support staff, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resources.
-Clear learning targets (set out in Pupil Passports, Individual Behaviour Plans and SEN Support Plans), are put in place and reviewed regularly to monitor progress and the impact of additional support and intervention.
+All children are treated as individuals and the class teacher, alongside key support staff, plan an appropriately-differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resources.
+Clear learning targets (set out in pupil passports, individual behaviour plans, provision maps and SEND support plans) are put in place and reviewed regularly to monitor progress and the impact of additional support and intervention.